-The CARES (Coronavirus Aid Relief and Economic Security) Act was recently signed into law to help provide financial stability and relief for individuals and businesses affected by COVID-19.
-While the bill is very broad and addresses a number of areas and industries, and many of the specific details will still need to be analyzed, we believe the following are important to highlight for individuals and their families.
+The CARES (Coronavirus Aid Relief, and Economic Security) Act was signed into law to help provide financial stability and relief for individuals and businesses affected by COVID-19.
+While the bill is very broad and addresses a number of areas and industries, we believe the following are important to highlight for individuals and their families.

 Cash Payments and Unemployment Assistance